Ukraine protesters, Russia increase pressure on Yanukovich

 Russian Finance Minister Anton Siluanov has also pointedly reminded Kiev of its gas debt of $2.7 billion to Moscow.

-"We will fulfil what we have promised to Ukraine, but we would like the Ukrainian side to comply with the obligations that it has committed to," he said on Saturday.
+"We will fulfill what we have promised to Ukraine, but we would like the Ukrainian side to comply with the obligations that it has committed to," he said on Saturday.

 (Writing By Richard Balmforth; Editing by Tom Heneghan)